The sys command is used to copy the system files from one drive to another, allowing the second drive to be bootable.

 SYS [drive1:][path] drive2:

-The sys.com file must be ran on the drive that contains the system files and the sys.com file.
-If you're running from the hard drive this command is commonly located in the C:\Windows\COMMAND\ directory on Windows 95, 98, NT, and 2000 or in C:\DOS\ directory on Windows 3.x / DOS.
-This command can also be ran from a bootable diskette assuming all the necessary files are on that diskette.
+The sys.com file must be running on the drive containing the system files and the sys.com file.
+If you're running from the hard drive, this command is commonly located in the C:\Windows\COMMAND\ directory on Windows 95, 98, NT, and 2000 or in C:\DOS\ directory on Windows 3.x / DOS.
+This command can also run from a bootable diskette assuming that it contains all the necessary files.

-If, when booting your computer, you get "Missing command interpreter", this could be an indication of missing command.com.
-To resolve this issue, boot from a disk that has sys.com and command.com on the disk, type sys c: from the A:\>, remove the disk and reboot the computer.
+If, when booting your computer, you get "Missing command interpreter," it indicates the command.com is missing.
+To resolve this issue, boot from a disk with sys.com and command.com, type sys c: from the A:\>, remove the disk and reboot the computer.